firefox-devtools/debugger/docs/local-development.md

 We try to wrap our state in Immutable records when we can for two reasons.
 First it means that the state can only be modified in the reducers.
-Second, it helps our connected components avoid unecessary renders.
+Second, it helps our connected components avoid unnecessary renders.

 Connect will trigger a re-render when it sees new state, even if it has not changed.
 Immutable, will creates new objects if and only if the data changes,